 Of course, don’t forget to invoice in the first place and get the first invoice out as quickly as you can.
 It’s hectic running a business and the excitement of closing off a project can be distracting.
 Make sure invoices are sent to your customers in a timely manner and if you are too busy, consider getting a bookkeeper or VA to help you stay on top of your invoicing process.
 You’d be surprised how many businesses forget to raise invoices or take weeks to bill a customer!

 Check Your Profit Margins

 Your margin on a sale or a project is the income less direct costs (anything you had to buy to deliver that specific sale).
-If you have completed sales and projects already, why not take some time to review them and understand the costs of delivering them.
-You can investigate whether you could have reduced your costs and increased the profit – it all translates to cash in the bank.
+If you have completed sales and projects already, why not take some time to review them and understand the costs of delivering them?
+You can investigate whether you could have reduced your costs and increased the profit – it all translates to cash in your bank account.

 A cash loan is not necessarily a short term finance option depending on the length of the loan but it is worth considering depending on the needs of your business.
 Loans are generally used if there are fundamental changes in the business taking place.
 For example, re-branding or developing a new product.
 A cash loan will fund these changes so your business can get ready for more income.